Integration Testing

 Test your knowledge

 Q2.
-Why does integration testing matter?
+Why does integration testing catch bugs that pass cleanly in Apex unit tests?

 Discussion